fzhao888/ReelDeal/README.md

 ## Description

-This webpage was designed to make searcging for movies easier.
-When you input an actors name and click search then a list of ten movies with that actor will appear.
+This webpage was designed to make searching for movies easier.
+When you input an actors name and click search, then a list of movies with that actor will appear.
 Each movie will have a picture, release year, run time, etc.. that pertain to that movie.
-If you find a movie you like you can save it clicking the save button.
-If you click on the favorites bar you will notice that saved movies get added to it.
-If you decide that you don't want to watch the movie anymore you can remove it by clicking the remove button.
+If you find a movie you like, you can save it by clicking the save button.
+If you click on the favorites bar, you will notice that saved movies get added to it.
+If you decide that you don't want to watch the movie anymore, you can remove it by clicking the remove button.

 ## Installation